Building Back Better. An International Workshop exploring solutions for the sustainable rebuilding of Ukraine

-Their proposals will span from the scale of a single housing unit, to entire micro-districts to the scale of the Dnipro River.
+Their proposals spanned from the scale of a single housing unit, to entire micro-districts, to the scale of the Dnipro River.

 The Initiative

-The outcomes will be captured in an exhibition, which will go on a journey across Europe.
-Wherever it travels, it will inspire and generate support.
-The solutions it generates will give the Kharkiv School of Architecture the assets it needs to launch Ukraine’s first independent Master’s course intended to develop the right skills to ensure a sustainable and ambitious recovery.
+The outcomes were captured in an exhibition, which embarked on a journey across Europe.
+Wherever it traveled, it inspired and generated support.
+The solutions it generated provided the Kharkiv School of Architecture with the assets needed to launch Ukraine’s first independent Master’s course aimed at developing the right skills to ensure a sustainable and ambitious recovery.

 It’s Urgent